cmdrkeene/memegen/README.md

 ## Usage

-To see a list of available generators:
+To see a list of available images:

     $ memegen --list
     a_dog